sabinefrister/browsermediarecorder/README.md

-This Project is a simple sound recorder using the Web Audio API.
+This project is a browser media recorder using the Web Media Devices API.

-It can record anything with the internal microphone and after naming the file, the sound file can be downloaded to the users computer.
-The codec of the audio file is opus in a MP4 container.
+It can record anything inside a browser tab, eg. a web seminar or a podcast.
+It only works with Chrome choosing one Chrome Tab.
+After naming the file, the media file can be downloaded to the users computer.
+The codec of the media file is opus in a MP4 container.

-The sound recorder is supported by Chrome, Firefox, Edge and Opera.
-It is not working with Safari and Internet Explorer due to the unsupported Media Recorder API.
+The browser media recorder is supported only by Chrome.
+It is not working with Safari, Firefox, Opera, Edge and Internet Explorer due to the unsupported audio recording.